fit-r2lab/r2lab-demos/oai-skype/oai-scenario.md

   * kill, init, configure and start
   * on all 3 nodes (except scrambler for now)
 * at that point the **5G setup is complete** and you can do what your experiment is about: **play with the phone**, place calls, etc..
-* all this time the script is prompting you for an experiment name; **once you enter one*, it will:
+* all this time the script is prompting you for an experiment name; **once you enter one**, it will:
-   * all 3 nodes the relevant nodes are captured (put in tar remotely)
+   * capture relevant data from all 3 nodes (i.e. put in tar remotely)
-   * and then collected in the current directory
+   * and these tar files are collected in the current directory.

 Typically if you enter `redeux` as the name for the experiment you will find